storj/docs/Explorer-Release-Setup-Instructions.md

 Make sure you have an email with your personal single use authorization token.
 If you don’t have an authorization token yet, please join our [waitlist](https://storj.io/sign-up-farmer).
 Install the necessary dependencies and configure your network appropriately using the following steps:

 - Install `docker` please visit: [docker.com](https://docs.docker.com/install/) and follow the installation guide for your operating system.
-- Set up port forwarding!
+- Set up port forwarding & Dynamic DNS!
 The port you must specify is `28967`.
-Please follow the instructions for your router on [portforward.com](https://portforward.com/).
+Please visit our [knowledge base article](https://storjlabs.atlassian.net/wiki/spaces/SCKB/pages/4423868/Need+help+port-forwarding) or [portforward.com](https://portforward.com/) and follow the instructions for your router.
-- Set up dynamic DDNS

 #### Setting up your Storage Node on the V3 Network!